hahnyuan/ModelASV/README.md

 # LM-View

 This is a new project in developing.
+Before 1.0 version is finished, it is recommended to use [LLM-Viewer](https://github.com/hahnyuan/LLM-Viewer).

 LM-View (Large Models View) is a tool for analyzing models including large language models, multi-modality models and image/video generation models.
 It has two main functions: Analyze model, Simulate model, and Visualize model (web browser).